zouzhekang/YJYpaper/README.md

 5. Missing data without explanation (Figure 2.18 on page 26):

-Figure 2.18 lacks data points for 4 municipalities (Beijing, Shanghai, Tianjin, Chongqing), 2 special administrative regions (Hong Kong, Macao), and 3 provinces/regions (Ningxia, Inner Mongolia, Taiwan), without any explanation.
+Figure 2.18 lacks data points for 4 municipalities (Beijing, Shanghai, Tianjin, Chongqing), 2 special administrative regions (Hong Kong, Macao), and 2 autonomous regions (Ningxia, Inner Mongolia) plus Taiwan ROC, without any explanation.
 This significant data omission not only affects the completeness of the analysis but also reduces the credibility of the research conclusions.

 6. Fatal analytical error (The second-to-last paragraph on page 28):